Laurel dace: Management

 Because this species is so rare, only to be found in six streams, it has been listed as an endangered species.
 As of 2007, the species was listed as a candidate.
-As of August 9, 2011, this species was officially listed as an endangered species.
+As of September 8, 2011, this species was officially protected as an endangered species under the Endangered Species Act of 1973.
 C. saylori is most threatened by an increase in siltation that can cause serious damage to spawning grounds.
 Such an increase can be caused by a variety of events, including the removal of riparian vegetation and timber removal progress in the nearby area surrounding these particular streams in which C. saylori can be found.
 In 1883, the Walden Ridge railroad moved into the area allowing for the transport of timber, which cause a boom in timber output.
 However, trees that stand near streams are responsible for holding the rich soil in place, preventing it from being washed away and eroded by the stream.
 The removal of such trees through mining often results in stream bank erosion, causing an increase in siltation.
 In addition, nearby mining practices are known to have bad stream side management zones and problems with roadside construction.
 Two current projects are of greatest concern for this species including the installation of a water line crossing through a populated creek, and building an impoundment on a tributary to an occupied stream.
 These activities result in great danger for the C. saylori species.

 However, some efforts are being made to protect this fish.
 In 1992, an organization dedicated to aquatic conservation called Conservation Fisheries Inc. was established.
 It is responsible for monitoring and restoring at-risk populations such a C. saylori.
 They work throughout the southeast, using a variety of methods of management.
 Because the danger to this species is not yet dire, as they are still quite abundant in these areas, this organization is not currently taking action with C. saylori.
 They are able to raise them in hatcheries and are monitoring the populations, waiting for any indication of trouble.

+Due to a drought affecting southeastern Tennessee, 105 laurel dace were removed from their habitat in Walden Ridge in July 2024 and relocated to the Tennessee Aquarium Conservation Institute in Chattanooga, Tennessee.
+One fish did not survive relocation, and the 104 remaining dace are planned to be repatriated once normal stream flows resume.
+Since 2012, the laurel dace has been extirpated from three streams in the region due to habitat degradation.